Katrina L. Sifferd, J.D. Ph.D.

 I have a Ph.D. in philosophy from the University of London, King’s College where I worked with philosopher David Papineau.
 After finishing my Ph.D., I held a post-doctoral position as Rockefeller Fellow in Law and Public Policy and Visiting Professor at Dartmouth College.
 Before becoming a philosopher, I earned a Juris Doctorate and worked as a senior research analyst on criminal justice projects for the U.S. National Institute of Justice.

-Currently I’m on sabbatical doing work on rape.
-I’ve completed a paper arguing that many rape cases may sit in a moral blindspot and one articulating the reasons rapists deserve criminal treatment (forthcoming in the Palgrave Handbook on Philosophy of Punishment).
-I am now working on two additional papers.
-The first, which I am writing with philosopher Anneli Jefferson (Cardiff), explores whether moral culpability can justify criminal verdicts and punishment in cases of reckless rape, where recklessness is widely construed as “couldn’t care less” whether a person consents.
+Recently I’ve also completed several papers on the topic of rape.
+First, I published a paper arguing that many rape cases may sit in a moral blindspot.
+I have a paper forthcoming articulating the reasons rapists deserve criminal treatment (in the Palgrave Handbook on Philosophy of Punishment).
+Anneli Jefferson and I also published a recent paper that explores whether moral culpability can justify criminal verdicts and punishment in cases of reckless rape, where recklessness is widely construed as “couldn’t care less” whether a person consents.
 Although clearly such rapes constitute moral wrongdoing, moral culpability is less than it is for a crime committed “purposely” or “knowingly.”
-It looks like instrumental ends, including making the norms regarding sexual conduct more salient, may justify criminal verdicts and punishment in reckless rape.
+Instrumental ends, including making the norms regarding sexual conduct more salient, may justify criminal verdicts and punishment in reckless rape.